 Learn more about this Burn Ban alertConstruction

-There is ongoing construction along the Levy trail.
-This is a long-term ecosystem restoration project conducted by the federal government, scheduled until late 2027.
-The work includes large equipment driving up and down the Levy trail.
-Expect extra noise near areas along the Levy trail and campsites 17 - 36.
+There is ongoing construction along the Levy Trail.
+This is a long-term ecosystem restoration project conducted by the federal government and is scheduled until late 2027.
+The work includes large equipment driving up and down the Levy Trail.
+Expect extra noise near areas along the Levy Trail and campsites 17 - 36.